HOW do I hike the best of Britain WITHOUT using all my precious holidays? = Do it at the weekends.

 Is this a hiking club?

-No, it is virtual support and information to help YOU plan your hiking weekends and travel INDEPENDENTLY at your own pace.
+No, it is information to help YOU plan your hiking weekends and travel INDEPENDENTLY at your own pace.

 Can I do these walks if I live in London?